schu/kubedee/README.md

 ## Known issues yet to be fixed

-* Don't take cluster name for interface, interface names are limited to 15 chars
 * `error: unable to recognize "STDIN": no matches for rbac.authorization.k8s.io/, Kind=ClusterRole` Make sure the apiserver is ready before apply.